 - Name The Name of the condition. - Syntax The accepted Syntax of the condition.
-If editing through the UI, some conditions have custom editors to help you craft conditions, others are just a text field. - Availability The Availability is the availability of that matcher at various times.
+If editing through the UI, some conditions have custom editors to help you craft conditions; others are just text fields. - Availability The availability of that matcher at various times.
 Some conditions, like Destination Address, are always known and can always be used to match.
-Other conditions, like Application Control: Application, are only known after the session is created and some data flows and Application Control is able to identify the application.
-These type conditions are 'deep session' conditions because they are not able to be evaluated at session creation time, only after some data flows.
-As such they are not available in rules that are evaluated at session creation time, like NG Firewall User Guide and Captive Portal. - Reliability The Reliability is a "reliability" of that condition.
+Other conditions, like Application Control: Application, are only known after the session is created and some data flows, and Application Control can identify the application.
+These conditions are 'deep session' conditions because they cannot be evaluated at session creation time, only after some data flows.
+As such, they are unavailable in rules evaluated at session creation time, such as firewall and Captive Portal. - Reliability Reliability is the "reliability" of that condition.
 True means it is 100% reliable.
 False means it is 99% or less reliable.
-For example, some conditions, like Destination Port, are always known and thus matching on Destination Port is 100% reliable.
+For example, some conditions, like Destination Port, are always known; thus, matching on Destination Port is 100% reliable.
 Other conditions, like Client Hostname, only match if the hostname for the client hostname is known.
-Hostname is determined through many ways, including DNS and DHCP.
-If all of these methods fail then it is entirely possible that the hostname of a server is "foo" but Arista has not been able to determine this and as such a Client Hostname is "foo" condition will not match.
-This column is there purely as a warning that users in these cases must be aware of when conditions might deliver false negatives.
+The hostname is determined in many ways, including DNS and DHCP.
+If all of these methods fail, then the hostname of a server may be "foo" but Arista has not been able to determine this, and as such, a Client Hostname is "foo" condition will not match.
+This column is purely a warning that users in these cases must be aware of when conditions might deliver false negatives.

-Table 19: Condition List
+Table 13: Condition List